Be yourself and let your confidence shine through! That’s the message from Heather Anderson, creator of the popular blog, So Heather.

 Deb: You say that your style includes edgy.
 What does edgy mean to you and how do you suggest other women who want to inject some edginess into their wardrobes do that?

 Deb: You are the queen of jeans.
 You wear them a lot, and look fabulous in them!
-What do you look for in a jean and what are your favorite brands?
+What do you look for in jeans and what are your favorite brands?

 There are other ways we can still look sexy and chic without showing too much skin.
-For example, the off the shoulder top that is such a big trend right now and can be worn by all ages in my opinion.
-It’s the perfect top to wear that makes you feel sexy and still look age appropriate.
+For example, the off-the-shoulder top is such a big trend right now and can be worn by all ages in my opinion.
+It’s the perfect top to wear that makes you feel sexy and still look age-appropriate.
 My Chic at Every Age series is one of my favorite things I’m involved in; I love it because it shows women of all ages how to style a particular item.
 I think there are definitely differences in the way we style items, and there should be.
-I actually think our differences exist because of our ages, but also because we all have different personal styles which keeps it fun and interesting.
+I actually think our differences exist because of our ages, but also because we all have different personal styles which keep it fun and interesting.

 Deb: Fun question- If you could travel back to any decade exclusively for the fashion of that period, which decade would it be?
 Why?